oroinc/documentation/commerce/user_guide/marketing/marketing_lists.rst

       - **Dynamic** lists are updated as soon as any changes have taken place in the system.

-      - **On demand** lists will be updated only following the user request (:ref:`refresh the grid <doc-grids-actions-refresh>` on the view page of the marketing list record)."
+      - **On demand** lists will be updated only following the user request (click |BRefresh| to refresh the table on the view page of the marketing list record)."
       "**Owner**","Limits the list of users that can manage the marketing list to the users, whose roles allow managing marketing lists of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."
       "**Description**","Free text to help you and other users understand the purpose or